JanneMattila/www/docs/_posts/2025/2025-01-06-mi-and-across-tenants.markdown

 {% include imageEmbed.html link="/assets/posts/2025/01/06/mi-across-tenants/multi-tenant-client-id.png" %}

-Remember that the above commands works for the multitenant apps.
+Remember that the above command works **only** if _Contoso_ has remembered to create their application as multitenant app.

-After the command has successfully finished, _Litware_ admins can find this application in the _Enterprise apps_ view:
+After the command has successfully finished, _Litware_ admins can find this application in their _Enterprise apps_ view:

 {% include imageEmbed.html link="/assets/posts/2025/01/06/mi-across-tenants/enterprise-apps.png" %}

-Let's now repeat the above test with updated application identifier `target_client_id` in _Contoso_ environment:
+Let's now repeat the previous test again with updated application identifier `target_client_id` in _Contoso_ environment:

 ```powershell